Aiwerioghene/static-website/README.md

 # static-website
-Recreated a simple static website
+Recreated a simple static website using HTML & CSS